maj0m/InverseKinematics/README.md

 Procedural Gecko Movement Simulation using Inverse Kinematics

     This simulation attempts to mimic the movement of a lizard / gecko using inverse kinematics.
-    The lizard is made up of segmented legs and a joint body using inverse kinematics.
+    The lizard is made up of segmented legs and a joint body that follows the mouse.

 How to use: